'I wasn't just famous; I was famously sexy': Model Emily Ratajkowski on the dangers of being desired

 Having posed for some of the early 20th century's great sculptors, Munson can today be found at parks, plazas and state capitols across America.
 But after inspiring several high-profile statues -- including Civic Fame, the gilded copper woman perched atop New York's Municipal Building -- she attempted suicide in 1922, aged 28, and was committed to a psychiatric hospital at 39 where she spent the last six decades of her life.

-"I suppose this is the life cycle of a muse," Ratajkoski writes in "Men Like You," one of 12 essays in the collection.
+"I suppose this is the life cycle of a muse," Ratajkowski writes in "Men Like You," one of 12 essays in the collection.
 "Get discovered, be immortalized in art for which you're never paid, and die in obscurity."

 Ratajkowski may be a long way from obscurity, but she is still something of a muse.
 Her likeness has helped sell everything from burgers to Buick cars.
 With over 28 million Instagram followers and a modeling portfolio that skews more lingerie than high fashion (her agency dubbed her a "'commercial swim' girl" best suited to catalog work, she writes), Ratajkowski has been presented by the media as a modern day sex symbol -- which is why her reflections on objectification and exploitation are so fascinating.